comicsfct/rtPseudoCall/README.md

 The flag ‘-s’ requires the snakemake file “TRTdogfinder2.py”, --configfile determines the configuration file, ‘-p’ prints the pipeline’s bash commands to the screen and ‘--cores’ allows the pipeline to do more than one job at the same time (this does not mean, however, that it will only use the established number of processors). “--resources load” determines the number of STAR-Fusion jobs that are run in parallel, this option should be modified according to the available memory (e.g. if you want to run three jobs in parallel, do --resources load=150).

+Additionally, the file with the chromosome sizes can be created like this using samtools (Li et al., 2009) [faidx](http://www.htslib.org/doc/samtools-faidx.html ):

+	samtools faidx genome.fa
+	cut -f1,2 genome.fa.fai > genome.chrom.sizes

 ## Additional tools

 There is other software that are adequate for detection of unspliced transcripts called [Dogcatcher](https://github.com/Senorelegans/Dogcatcher)(Melnick et al., 2019) and [ARTDeco](https://github.com/sjroth/ARTDeco) but are better suited for strand-specific data.
 As the difference between the tools’ algorithms and criteria leads to a considerable disparity in the results, it is advised to test different programs and, possibly, use a “wisdom of crowds” approach.